menu

 Overview

 Waukau is a tiny town located in the state of Wisconsin.
 With a population of 302 people and just one neighborhood, Waukau is the 485th largest community in Wisconsin.
-Much of the housing stock in Waukau was built prior to World War II, making it one of the older and more historic towns in the country.
+Waukau has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce